Multivit4min/loxone-nexus/README.md

 ### 💡 Hue Lights via Hue Bridge
 - Basic Support for Single Hue Lights, (rgb, color temperature or just turn on and off)

+### 📡 Mqtt
+- Support for MQTT
+  - publish
+  - subscribe
+  - subscribe on topics which return json data and get specific values

+### ⚡️ Webhooks
+- on a Webhook it trigger a boolean variable for the specified amount of time

 ### 🎵 Sonos
 - Notifications (MP3 from HTTP or SMB)
 - Media control: play, pause, volume, next, previous